VanirLab/Vanir-systemX/README.md

 # Vanir-systemX
 ![alt text](https://github.com/VanirLab/Vanir-systemX/blob/master/vanirIcs.png "vics")

-## Advanced security autmation for industry and embedded systems
+## Advanced security automation for industry and embedded systems

 ## GuideLine
  An essential function of the Vanir ICS is to provide details of the physical mission system so